Of Belacan and Curry Puffs: A Taste of Singapore’s Past

 Kali pup also became ingrained in the local psyche when Elvis Presley’s signature pompadour hairdo of the 1960s became known as the kali pup hairstyle,33 a reference to the turned-up (and heavily greased) fringe that invariably reminded locals of their favourite local snack.

 In exploring iconic local dishes, newspaper articles help paint a multi-dimensional picture of local dishes and their consumption over time.
 In the case of belacan, these articles reveal how local flavours influenced dishes across racial boundaries, signaling the blurring of lines between communities.
 Similarly, the humble curry puff is truly an East meets West success story, drawing influences from both India and Britain before being adopted and then adapted by cooks in Singapore and Malaysia.
-Food is a canvas upon which cultures and communities are able to create new narratives, drawing together and integrating different peoples and races, and making Singapore a true (and tasty) melting pot in the process.
+Food is a canvas upon which cultures and communities are able to create new narratives, drawing together and integrating different peoples and races, making Singapore a true (and tasty) melting pot in the process.

 STEPPING ON IT

-In the traditional method of making belacan, the semi-dried and salted shrimps are placed into holes dug into the ground.
-Thereafter, women would trample on these dried shrimps for at least an hour in large wooden tubs – not unlike what Italian women would do to grapes in order to produce wine in the old days – before the drying process began again.
+In the traditional method of making belacan, the semi-dried and salted shrimp are placed into holes dug into the ground.
+Thereafter, women would trample on these dried shrimp for at least an hour in large wooden tubs – not unlike what Italian women would do to grapes in order to produce wine in the old days – before the drying process began again.
 English author Isabella Bird described in her 1883 book, The Golden Chersonese and the Way Thither, how belacan was made with bare feet “trampling a mass of putrefying prawns and shrimps into a paste”.
 In the modern era, this process of mashing is done with machinery.
 Similarly, belacan is no longer pressed into tampin, conical containers woven out of mengkuang leaves (a variety of pine), like in times past and then sold in the market.
 Nowadays, belacan is pressed into thin rectangular blocks or circular discs prior to being wrapped with paper or plastic and shipped out to supermarkets.

 Bonny Tan is a Senior Librarian with the National Library of Singapore.
 Her passion for Singapore food has increased with her move to Vietnam, where she currently telecommutes from.